rAlexr/MyTeam--MultiPage-Project/README.md

 So I will resume here what I learned form this one :

-This one was a real challenge because I implemented all things I learnd from tutorials and courses, at the begining was hard but in the end I nail it!
+This one was a real challenge because I implemented all things I learned from tutorials and courses, at the begining was hard but in the end I nail it!

 I learned how important is a solid HTML structure and how to build a responsive layout, combine Grid and Flex.

-I still have some issues with implementing some elements.
+I still have some issues with implementing some elements and control SVG's.

 **Summary**

-- DRY, better HTML/Layout structure !, responsive behavior.
+- DRY. better HTML/Layout structure. responsive behavior.

 **First project without any help**